 - April 1: All application materials, including the audition, must be completed and submitted to receive full consideration for the summer music education program, as well as for a summer assistantship.

 Admission Requirements & Instructions:

 Applicants must submit the online Graduate Application and $40 application fee.
 Assistantship applicants must indicate their intentions on the online application.

 More information: Graduate Assistantships

 All applicants must submit the Audition Form to schedule an audition or interview with the School of Music.
-There are pre-screening audition requirements for Voice applicants to M.M. in Music Performance & M.M. in Music Education, as well as M.M. in Composition, and M.M. in Conducting applicants (see more below).
+There are pre-screening audition requirements for Voice applicants to M.M. in Performance & M.M. in Music Education, as well as M.M. in Composition & M.M. in Conducting applicants (see more below).

 The Audition Form will ask applicants for:

 There is a $40 submission fee for the Audition Form.